Let’s Talk About Magnesium

 If your body retains too much magnesium you might experience an irregular heartbeat, low blood pressure, confusion, slowed breathing, coma, and possibly even death.

 However, this problem is exceedingly rare.
-Your worry should be what if you do not get enough, not what if you get too much.
+Your worry should be what if you do not get enough, not what if you get too much of the mineral.

 Your odds of having these terrible symptoms are very low.